-The regional meetings, coordinated by the TTF Secretariat in cooperation with UNESCO Regional Offices and other regional partners, will be held between 6-9 October via Microsoft Teams or Zoom platforms.
-The duration of each meeting will be approximately 1 hour and a half.
+The regional meeting, coordinated by the TTF Secretariat in cooperation with UNESCO HQ and Regional Offices, will be held 7 October via Microsoft Teams.
+The duration of the meeting will be approximately 1 hour and a half.
 Information on how to connect to the platform will be communicated to all registered participants prior to the meeting.
 The agenda for the meeting and relevant documentation will be circulated in advance to give participants enough time to familiarize themselves with the information.
+The link: https://tinyurl.com/y5j7ginf